ReadyResearchers-2023-24/syllabus/cmpsc-600-fall-syllabus.md

 ### Classroom Ethics

-The discipline of computer science, like many others, encourages its members to act according to discipline-specific ethics.
+The discipline of Computer and Information Science, like many others, encourages its members to act according to discipline-specific ethics.
 The faculty encourage you to take time to review the Association for Computing Machinery (ACM) [Code of